JuliaStrings/StringViews.jl/README.md

 that provides a string representation of any underlying array of bytes (any `AbstractVector{UInt8}`), interpreted as UTF-8 encoded Unicode data.

+**Merged into Julia 1.14**: The `StringView` type has been [merged into Julia 1.14](https://github.com/JuliaLang/julia/pull/60526).
+The StringViews package (version 2.0) is mostly forwards-compatible with `Base.StringView`, and becomes a simple wrapper around the latter if you have Julia 1.14 or later installed.

 Unlike Julia's built-in `String` type (which also wraps UTF-8 data), the `StringView` type is a copy-free wrap of *any* `AbstractVector{UInt8}` instance, and does not take "ownership" of or modify the array.